EllaSuza/ellasuza.github.io/documentationella/hormaomachine/hormaomachine.md

 Do I yearn to be experimental and try out new things?
 Do I crave sharing and standing my ground?
 Do I feel steady on my two feet?
 ##### Motivation
 Am I motivated to work on my practice?
 Do I feel the drive to create, consume, step forward?
+##### Reflectiveness
+Do I have the mental space to look back on what I have done and do some honest reflecting?
+##### Critical lens
+Do I feel drawn to specifics and details?
+Is there a 'judgemental' energy that I could tunnel towards constructive improvement?

 These _fluctuations_ (that is what I call these variables) I then rate their presence of at the start of working day, from a range of 0% to 100%.
 Because this frame is very linear, I also have space for extra observations and reflecting on possible patterns.